 Evolutionary algorithms usually fall prey to the local optima problem.
-Recently, a new type of evolutionary algorithms has emerged focused on sustainability, which refers that the capability to make constant progress given more computation resource unless the optimum is reached.
+Recently, a new type of evolutionary algorithms has emerged focused on sustainability, which refers the capability to make constant progress given more computation resource unless the optimum is reached.

-The first such algorithm is the HFC algorithm framework [29].
-The main idea of HFC is to keep the diversity of the population and maintain a pipeline for generating individuals at all fitness or age levels.
+The first such algorithm is the HFC algorithm framework.
+The main idea is to keep diversity of the population and maintain a pipeline for generating individuals at all fitness or age levels.
 The pipeline structure of HFC refers to the hierarchical organization of the subpopulations by different fitness levels.
 HFC reduces the selection pressure within each subpopulation to encourage exploration while maintaining the global selection pressure to exploit good individuals.
 Because of its structure, HFC does not allow the convergence of the population to the vicinity of any set of sub-optimal solutions.
-HFC achieves sustainable searching by ensuring continuous supply and the incorporation of individuals in the hierarchical levels.
-HFC continually changes the populations of individuals of intermediate fitness levels.
-Another form of sustainable evolutionary algorithms similar to HFC uses a parameter 'age' instead of fitness value, to set up the hierarchy levels.
+HFC thus achieves sustainable searching by ensuring continuous supply and the incorporation of individuals in the hierarchical levels.
+Another form of sustainable evolutionary algorithm, ALPS uses a parameter 'age' instead of fitness value, to set up the hierarchy levels.